Updated April 3, 2018

-Pull ups are one of the hardest exercises you can do, but also provides you with the greatest benefits to your back and upper body.
+Pull-ups are without doubt, one of the toughest exercises you can do.
+But they also provide the greatest benefits to your back and upper body.

 As well as needing good upper body strength, you also need the mental strength to perform them.